 Our chops in this area

-Following work from home restrictions being in place, we have conducted all research including interviews, workshops and usability tests remotely.
-This includes work for the Victorian Government and mumerous other clients.
+During 2020, following work from home restrictions, we conducted all research including interviews, workshops and usability tests remotely.
+This includes work for the Victorian Government and numerous other clients.

 In December 2019 Nomat undertook a multi country 36 participants remote usability project for Xero which included prototype testing on desktop and mobile, note taking was conducted remotely with international staff viewing sessions in real-time and collaboration the capture of insights via reframer.